united-security-providers/usp-core-waap/src/docs/large-payloads.md

 The three chapters below detail the Core WAAP settings behind each level, in the same order.
 For a comprehensive description of all available settings, please refer to the [Core WAAP API Reference](./crd-doc.md).

-## Level 1: Envoy connection buffer limit
+## Level 1: Core WAAP proxy connection buffer limit

 ### CoreWaapService.spec.operation.bufferLimitBytes

 The parameter *CoreWaapService.spec.operation.bufferLimitBytes* is rendered as Envoy's *perConnectionBufferLimitBytes* on the listener and is the outermost of the [three levels of limits](#three-levels-of-limits).
-It is a *soft limit* (a high-watermark) on the size of each connection's read and write buffers: Envoy uses it for flow control, applying backpressure (pausing reads until the buffer drains) rather than rejecting data outright.
+It is a *soft limit* (a high-watermark) on the size of each connection's read and write buffers: Core WAAP proxy uses it for flow control, applying backpressure (pausing reads until the buffer drains) rather than rejecting data outright.
 As long as no filter needs to buffer the body, payloads of any size stream through without being limited by this setting.

 It only becomes an effective size ceiling when a filter must buffer the *full* body before it can act, such as the WAF body inspection (`spec.coraza` with body access) or OpenAPI request body validation.
 In that case, such a filter cannot complete once the buffered body exceeds the limit, so Core WAAP returns a local reply:

-* When an incoming request body that must be buffered surpasses this configured limit, Core WAAP rejects the request and returns a 413 (Payload Too Large) HTTP status code (Envoy also increments the *downstream_rq_too_large* metric).
+* When an incoming request body that must be buffered surpasses this configured limit, Core WAAP rejects the request and returns a 413 (Payload Too Large) HTTP status code (also increments the *downstream_rq_too_large* metric).

 * Conversely, if a response body that must be buffered exceeds the limit, the operation is terminated, leading to an internal server error (500).